Acizza/srfinder/README.md

 # Usage

-First, launch the web server executable named `srfinder` located in the `target/release/` folder.
+First, launch executable named `srfinder` in the `target/release/` folder to start the web server, and navigate to `localhost:8000` in your web browser.

-You can then open `localhost:8000` in your web browser.
-Please note that the project has only been tested in Firefox.
+Navigation within the site should be fairly straightfoward.
+You can hover over most filters to find out more about which each one does, and can change the site theme / which units to use by clicking the cog icon in the bottom right corner.

 # Data Source